e-dvni/unit-2-assessment/README.md

 Assessment should be accessed through the GitHub Classroom link provided to you in Slack.

-PRs should be posted _before_ class begins on the following Monday.
+PRs should be posted _before_ class begins on Monday, December 11, 2023.

 ---